 Anxious, she wanted to move right then and there, but knowing she couldn’t lift Mason, she was forced into a silent submission while waiting for the danger to pass.
 Her mind spun, only landing on the same repetitive question: how exactly did she end up here?

 She remembered it now.

-She slid out of the cab just hearing the gruff annoyed mutter of the driver before the door swung shut.
+She slid out of the cab, just hearing the gruff mutter of the driver before the door swung shut.
 Even though she’d tipped him well, she couldn’t exactly blame him.
-While the boarding school sat within Seward city borders, the trip here brought them through a desolate road after it seemed that all civilization had long since ended.
-Tucked into mountains and hidden by hundred year old trees, no one would find the Academy by accident.
+While the boarding school sat within Seward city borders, the trip here brought them through a desolate road, after it seemed that all civilization had long since ended.
+Tucked into mountains and hidden by hundred-year-old trees, no one would find the Academy by accident.
 The taxi driver had sworn she was just getting them lost until they reached the only sign a mile back.